Flood control projects scandal in the Philippines

-Since 2024, a series of allegations of corruption, mismanagement, and irregularities in government-funded flood management projects have been occurring in the Philippines under the administration of President Bongbong Marcos.
-The controversy centers on billions of pesos allocated for flood management initiatives, reports of "ghost" projects, (Note: The Bureau of Internal Revenue (BIR) defines "ghost" projects as government infrastructure projects that are reported in government documents as "completed" and "fully paid," but never actually constructed.) substandard construction, and the alleged cornering of contracts by a small group of favored contractors.
-In response, a series of protests against alleged corruption began.
+The flood control projects scandal in the Philippines involves allegations of corruption, mismanagement, and irregularities in government-funded flood control projects in the country.
+In 2025, it gained national attention after President Bongbong Marcos highlighted alleged anomalies in flood control projects during the 2025 State of the Nation Address.
+This was followed by inquiries in both chambers of Congress, the creation of the Independent Commission for Infrastructure (ICI), and widespread anti-corruption protests.
+The scandal concerns billions of pesos in government funding for flood control projects, with allegations of ghost projects, (Note: The Bureau of Internal Revenue (BIR) defines ghost projects as government infrastructure projects that are reported in government documents as "completed" and "fully paid," but were never actually constructed.) substandard construction, and the repeated awarding of contracts to a small group of contractors.